CONTEMPL8git/Project-4-Group-4/README.md

 • unsupervised_learning.ipynb<br>
 • ERD / Schema file and screenshot<br>
 • SQL screenshots for table creation and SELECT * query<br>
-• QuickDBD-export.sql
+• QuickDBD-export.sql<br>
-• Heart_Disease_2022_Analysis.sql
+• Heart_Disease_2022_Analysis.sql<br>
-• Resources - The original dataset we used, as a csv file.<br>
+• Resources - The original dataset we used, as a csv file<br>
+• New csv files after replaced non-numeric values and cleaned up<br>
-• Images and visualizations
+• Images and visualizations<br>

 # About The Data